muratk5n/thirdwave/en/README.md

 Or nearby municipality will bring gas in form of pipeline.
 House cld be built for both.

+For other appliances built-in fuel-cell generates electricity from H2.

 ---

 Here I found the insulating material for ya